Missing your newborn’s “window of opportunity” to sleep? Take a look at these 7 overlooked baby tired signs you might not be noticing!

 When all else fails…

-I want to reassure you that nailing (or not) these baby tired signs doesn’t make you any better (or worse) as a parent.
+I want to reassure you that nailing (or not) these signs doesn’t make you any better (or worse) as a parent.
 In fact, after a while, I threw my hands up and relied on my baby’s awake time as a surefire way to know when exactly to put him down to sleep.

-So, if you’re done with looking for baby signs, it’s okay to “go by the clock” or at least use it as a gauge or even as a supplement to knowing when the next nap should be.
+So, if you’re done with looking for signs, it’s okay to “go by the clock” or at least use it as a gauge or even as a supplement to knowing when the next nap should be.

-For instance, let’s say she was fussy when you put her down after being awake for 90 minutes.
+For instance, let’s say your baby was fussy when you put her down after being awake for 90 minutes.
 One thing you can do is shorten her awake time by 15-minute increments, so that the next time she wakes up, you only keep her up for 75 minutes before starting your next nap routine.

 Conclusion